Sex, Booze and Phrasal Verbs: Part II of my life in Madrid

 He’d sit on the sofa with his computer from early morning till late at night, swearing under his breath, frantically typing, altering his mood with booze and dark chocolate…

 And somehow, he made money.
 Enough to occasionally pay the rent.
+Most of all, he wasn’t sitting on the Metro all day like I was

 So I started a blog for English students.